mechanator/FruityMiner/README.md

 # FruityMiner
+THIS IS FOR THE OLDER UPLEXA ALGORITHM, NOT UPLEXA2 AFTER THE FORK OF 4/29/2019 THIS VERSION WILL NOT WORK FOR MINING UPLEXA.
+Sorry, will update when I get the new source from upsrtream.

 Nvidia and AMD miner for uPlexa (UPX) algo, might work with other algorithms.

 This version in releases was compiled with Visual Studio 2017 for Windows 10 X64.
 Supports NVIDIA FERMI CUDA 8 Only cards due to their old architecture.
 Such as the GTX 400 and 500 Series (580 and 590s rock!)
 The Tesla M2050/2070 series and older Quadro series that use the GF100 GF110 chipset.